 If you're the sender, click here for more information on resolving group messaging issues.

 If you're the receiver, try enabling picture, video and group (MMS) messaging on your account.
-Often, group text messages are converted into MMS messages by the sender's device (depending on their settings) and your device may need to have MMS messaging enabled in order to receive those messages.
+Often, group text messages are converted into MMS messages by the sender's phone (depending on their settings) and your phone may need to have MMS messaging enabled in order to receive those messages.